bogdanlungu/learning-python/readme.md

 ## unzip_files
 This program reads all the zip archives from a folder and unzips them in the same location.
 You need to give the path to the folder with the folder variable.

+## word_game.py
+Game that will choose a secret word and give you some hints in order to guess the word.
+In the end it will show if you won or lose.